-Submitted by the Working Party on Pollution and Energy \/
+Submitted by the Working Party on Pollution and Energy /

 The text reproduced below was adopted by the Working Party on Pollution and Energy (GRPE) at its fifty-eighth session.
-It is based on ECE/TRANS/WP.29/GRPE/2009/12.
-It is submitted to the World Forum for Harmonization of Vehicle Regulations (WP.29) and to the Executive Committee (AC.3) for consideration (ECE/TRANS/WP.29/GRPE/58, para.
-9).
+It is closely linked to ECE/TRANS/WP.29/GRPE/2009/114.
+It is based on ECE/TRANS/WP.29/GRPE/2009/10, as amended by informal document No. GRPE-58-20.
+It has been prepared as a consolidated revision of global technical regulation (gtr) No. 4.
+It is submitted to the World Forum for Harmonization of Vehicle Regulations (WP.29) and to the Executive Committee (AC.3) of the 1998 Agreement for consideration (ECE/TRANS/WP.29/GRPE/58, para.
+7).

-\/ In accordance with the programme of work of the Inland Transport Committee for 2006-2010 (ECE/TRANS/166/Add.1, programme activity 02.4), the World Forum will develop, harmonize and update Regulations in order to enhance performance of vehicles.
+^{/} In accordance with the programme of work of the Inland Transport Committee for 2006-2010 (ECE/TRANS/166/Add.1, programme activity 02.4), the World Forum will develop, harmonize and update Regulations in order to enhance performance of vehicles.
 The present document is submitted in conformity with that mandate.